AdobeDocs/experience-manager-learn.en/help/cloud-service/introduction/architecture.md

 ---
 title: Architecture of AEM as a Cloud Service
-description: Explore the underlying architecture and important pieces of AEM as a Cloud Service.
-Deep dives into Cloud Manager and the APIs.
+description: Explore the underlying architecture and important pieces of AEM as a Cloud Service with Edge Delivery Services.
 role: Architect, Developer
 level: Beginner
 type: Tutorial